Where is the 2017 Super Bowl 51: Location, kickoff time, date for Patriots vs. Falcons

-Where is the 2017 Super Bowl: Location, kickoff time, date for Patriots vs. Falcons
+Where is the 2017 Super Bowl: Patriots vs. Falcons location, date, kickoff time

 Here's all the details you need to know to get you ready for Super Bowl LI